Pavlo Polubotok: Legacy

 Polubotok was mentioned in the poem Son ("A Dream", 1844) by Taras Shevchenko.

-The Gold of Polubotok
+Gold of Polubotok

 The Gold of Polubotok is the legend of a large amount of gold which Hetman Polubotok supposedly deposited into an English bank in 1723, and which would have been returned upon the independence of Ukraine with an astronomical amount of interest.
 According to the story, being the head of state, Pavlo Polubotok had access to the state treasury.
 However, when he lost control and was forced to leave the country, he had put money from the treasury into the bank.
 In his will, Polubotok allegedly bequeathed eighty percent of the gold to a future independent Ukraine, and the rest to his successors.
 Even for today, a lot of Ukrainians know this story as an intriguing moment in Ukraine–United Kingdom relations.

 The story first became widely known in 1907, when it was published in the Russian journal New Time by Professor Alexander Rubets.